Frank Mundus: Monster Fish

 Mundus soon discovered that bluefish were not plentiful in Montauk waters, but sharks were.

 Mundus started what he called "Monster Fishing" with boats leaving the port at Lake Montauk.
 Mundus with his colorful character became immediately popular.
 He further helped his reputation by catching a 4,500 pound great white shark by harpoon (the weight was estimated without the shark having been weighed).
 In 1986 he and Donnie Braddick caught a 3,427-pound great white about 28 miles off Montauk, and only 18 miles from Block Island, which still holds the record, not only for the largest shark, but for the largest fish of any kind ever caught by rod and reel.
 The capture of the shark was controversial at the time, with some saying the shark was feeding on a whale when caught (which would have negated the so-called "official record").
 The International Game Fishing Association ruled that the catch was legitimate based on photographs.

+The monster shark known as "the largest fish ever caught on rod and reel" was sold to the 'Shipwreck Bar and grille' restaurant in Jupiter, Florida where it hung over the bar for almost 20 years.
+In 2021 The shark was sold to a private "Jaws" collector, David Dearth who lives on the Treasure Coast of Florida where the "Mundus Shark" remains today.

 In 1991 the U.S. Coast Guard said that Mundus' license had expired and he had to reapply.
 He initially attempted to sell the Cricket II and moved to Hawaii.
-The sale did not go through although the boat would be operated by others.
+The sale did not go through although the boat was operated by others.
 He officially retired as a charter captain in 1997.
-In the years before his death he would come back to Montauk for its shark tournaments and would ride along on higher priced Cricket II excursions.
+In the years before his death he returned to Montauk for its shark tournaments and rode along on higher priced Cricket II excursions.
 He died in Hawaii shortly after returning from Montauk.